Use of Non-Pharmaceutical Grade Drugs

 Pentobarbital

 Pentobarbital is a commonly used anesthetic.
 The recent exorbitant cost increases of the only commercially-prepared pentobarbital solution, Nembutal®, have placed it logistically into the unavailable category.3 Alternatively, pentobarbital is available through compounding pharmacies at a lower price than Nembutal.
 The use of compounded pentobarbital for anesthesia is considered acceptable.
-All other forms of pentobarbital must be approved on a case-by-case basis by the WSU IACUC.
+All other forms of pentobarbital must be approved on a case-by-case basis by the Wayne State University IACUC.

 A pentobarbital euthanasia solution (such as Fatal Plus) may not be used as an anesthetic for survival or non-survival procedures.
 OLAW in concert with USDA agree that a procedure may be performed as a part of euthanasia.
 And this would be limited to terminal perfusion or exsanguination.
 In both cases, death is an immediate outcome of the procedure.3 Therefore, euthanasia solution may be used for terminal perfusion or exsanguination procedures.